Acce5sDenied/MCBE_Parkour_wiki/README.md

 -----
 ### Mouse movement
-ok
+//todo

 ## Hitboxes
 List of collision box for all blocks.
+For effect box for blocks like cobweb, please see the blocks section. //havent added anything there
 ### Simple collision boxes
 |block                                  |widths              |heights    |comment                                                           |
 |---------------------------------------|--------------------|-----------|------------------------------------------------------------------|